dmaclach/dmaclach/vector_assets/README.md

 Put your vector image in `All Scales`.
 Create a 1x1 pixel png.
 Use that for the 1x/2x/3x images.
 Make sure that `preserves-vector-representation` is set.
 In this configuration unless you explicitly request a 1x1 pixel image, your vector will be used, but actool won’t raster it.

+[!NOTE]
-Note: You cannot do this trick with `svg` files.
+You cannot do this trick with `svg` files.
 It only works for `pdfs`.
 I do not know why.
 You may want to consider using [svg2pdf](https://github.com/dmaclach/svg2pdf) to convert your `svg` files to `pdf`. `FB13735188`

+[!NOTE]
-Note: Putting your vector image in the 3x slot and hoping that it will raster at ⅔ and ⅓ sizes for the 1x and 2x slots does not appear to work.
+Putting your vector image in the 3x slot and hoping that it will raster at ⅔ and ⅓ sizes for the 1x and 2x slots does not appear to work.